Massachusetts General Court: Legislative procedure

 The General Court is responsible for enacting laws in the state.
 The two legislative branches work concurrently on pending laws brought before them.

 Lawmaking begins when legislators, or their delegates, file petitions accompanied by bills, resolves or other types of legislation electronically, using the Legislative Automated Workflow System (LAWS).
 The electronically submitted legislation is received in the House or Senate Clerk's office where the petitions, bills, and resolves are recorded in an electronic docket book.
 The clerks number the bills and assign them to appropriate joint committees.
-There are 26 of these committees, each responsible for studying the bills which pertain to a specific area (i.e., taxation, education, health care, insurance, etc.).
-Generally, each committee is composed of six senators and eleven representatives.
+There are 26 of these committees, each responsible for studying the bills which pertain to specific policy areas, taxation, education, health care, insurance, and others.
+Each committee is composed of six senators and eleven representatives.
 The standing committees schedule public hearings for the individual bills, which afford citizens, legislators and lobbyists the opportunity to express their views.
 Committee members meet at a later time in executive session to review the public testimony and discuss the merits of each bill before making their recommendations to the full membership of the House or Senate.
-Note that the public may still observe "executive" sessions, but may not participate in these meetings.
+The public may still observe "executive" sessions, but may not participate in these meetings.
 The committee then issues its report, recommending that a bill "ought to pass" or "ought not to pass" and the report is submitted to the Clerk's office.